BaratiLab/MeltpoolNet/README.md

 * scipy
 * hyperopt

-They can be installed independently, or all at once by running 'pip install -r [requirements.txt](https://github.com/BaratiLab/MeltpoolNet/blob/main/requirements.txt)'
+They can be installed independently, or all at once by running "pip install -r [requirements.txt](https://github.com/BaratiLab/MeltpoolNet/blob/main/requirements.txt)"

 # Paper